 "Yeah, but I wonder how far I could actually go…"

-The clock will start at 10am on 16th June, when Jenny rides out from Berlin, not stopping until she has cycled 18,000 miles across four continents.
-She will travel east through 14 countries - Germany, Poland, Latvia, Lithuania, Russia, Mongolia, China, Australia, New Zealand, Canada, US, Portugal, Spain and France - taking four flights and one boat and consuming 660,000 calories.
+The clock started at 6am on 16th June 2018 when Jenny rode out from Berlin, not stopping until she had cycled 18,000 miles across four continents.
+She traveled east through 16 countries - Germany, Poland, Latvia, Lithuania, Russia, Mongolia, China, Australia, New Zealand, Canada, US, Portugal, Spain, France, Belgium and Holland - took four flights, one boat and consumed over 660,000 calories!

-By riding for 16 hours and averaging 180 miles a day, Jenny aims to beat the current record by 34 days.
+By riding for 13.5 hours and averaging 156 miles a day, Jenny beat the current record by 20 days.

-This is a self-supported ride, so Jenny's rules are:
+This was a self-supported ride, so Jenny's rules were:

 - I'll do it all myself, under my own power - no drafting